Benign Overfitting with Quantum Kernels: Background

-For a pure state $\ket{\psi}$, the density matrix is defined as $\rho = \ket{\psi}\bra{\psi}$.
-In the computational basis, each basis state $\ket{i}$ for $ i \in \{0,1,\ldots,2^n-1\}$ corresponds to the tensor product of individual qubit states derived from the bit decomposition of $i$.
-Quantum observables are represented by Hermitian operators, and the expectation value of an observable $O$ in the state $\rho$ is given by $\braket{O}_\rho = \operatorname{Tr}(\rho O)$.
-For clarity, the subscript $\rho$ is often omitted when the context is clear.
 Quantum circuits provide a diagrammatic representation of quantum computations.
-They consist of a sequence of quantum gates—unitary operations applied to qubits—followed by measurements of quantum observables.
+They consist of a sequence of quantum gates -- unitary operations applied to qubits -- followed by measurements of quantum observables.
 These circuits offer a structured framework for manipulating quantum states and designing quantum algorithms.
-For a comprehensive introduction to quantum computing and quantum circuits, readers may refer to~\cite{nielsen2010quantum}.
+For a comprehensive introduction to quantum computing and quantum circuits, readers may refer to~\citet{nielsen2010quantum}.

-\paragraph{Quantum Encoding and Quantum Kernels} A quantum machine learning algorithm needs data in the form of quantum states.
+\paragraph{Quantum encoding} A quantum machine learning algorithm needs data in the form of quantum states.
 So classical data should be first encoded into quantum states, i.e., the transformation of a classical data $x$ to a quantum state $\ket{\phi_x}$.
 Most of the interest in quantum kernels comes from the observation that encoding classical data into a quantum computer defines an explicit feature representation of the data.
 Consider a quantum feature map that encodes a data point $x$ into a quantum state represented by the density matrix $\rho_x$.
 A quantum kernel $k(x,z)$ is defined as the Hilbert-Schmidt inner product between the states $\rho_x$ and $\rho_z$, given by